User Data Parameters

 1. From the Aliyun console, go to Elastic Compute Service > Instances & Images > Instances 2.
 Click on a stopped instance to access its details: 3.
 Click on All Operations and select Set user data: 4.
 Copy and paste your JSON code: 5.
 Click Ok to apply the parameters.

-Stop the instance if it is running
+Stop the instance if it is running and follow these steps:

 1. In VM instance details, click EDIT 2.
 In Custom metadata, click Add item 3.
 Set the Key to genymotionConfig and copy and paste your JSON code in the Value field: 4.
 Click Save